Kingdom of Judah: Relations with the Kingdom of Israel

 For the first 60 years, the kings of Judah tried to re-establish their authority over Israel, and there was perpetual war between them.
-Israel and Judah were in a state of war throughout Rehoboam's 17-year reign.
+Israel and Judah warred throughout Rehoboam's 17-year reign.
 Rehoboam built elaborate defenses and strongholds, along with fortified cities.
-In the fifth year of Rehoboam's reign, Shishak, pharaoh of Egypt, brought a huge army and took many cities.
+In the fifth year of Rehoboam's reign, Shishak, who is identified as the pharaoh Shoshenq I of the 22nd Dynasty of Egypt, brought a vast army and took many cities.
 In the sack of Jerusalem (10th century BCE), Rehoboam gave them all of the treasures out of the temple as a tribute and Judah became a vassal state of Egypt.

 Rehoboam's son and successor, Abijah of Judah, continued his father's efforts to bring Israel under his control.
 He fought the Battle of Mount Zemaraim against Jeroboam of Israel and was victorious with a heavy loss of life on the Israel side.
-According to the Books of Chronicles, Abijah and his people defeated them with a great slaughter, so that 500,000 chosen men of Israel fell slain, and Jeroboam posed little threat to Judah for the rest of his reign, and the border of the tribe of Benjamin was restored to the original tribal border.
+According to the Books of Chronicles, Abijah and his people defeated them with a great slaughter, so that 500,000 chosen men of Israel fell slain, and Jeroboam posed little threat to Judah for the rest of his reign.
+The border of the tribe of Benjamin was restored to the original tribal border.

-Abijah's son and successor, Asa of Judah, maintained peace for the first 35 years of his reign, and he revamped and reinforced the fortresses originally built by his grandfather, Rehoboam.
-2 Chronicles states that at the Battle of Zephath, the Egyptian-backed chieftain Zerah the Ethiopian and his million men and 300 chariots were defeated by Asa's 580,000 men in the Valley of Zephath near Maresha.
+Abijah's son and successor, Asa of Judah, maintained peace for the first 35 years of his reign, and he revamped and reinforced the fortresses initially built by his grandfather, Rehoboam.
+II Chronicles states that at the Battle of Zephath, the Egyptian-backed chieftain Zerah the Ethiopian and his million men and 300 chariots were defeated by Asa's 580,000 men in the Valley of Zephath near Maresha.
 The Bible does not state whether Zerah was a pharaoh or a general of the army.
-The Ethiopians were pursued all the way to Gerar, in the coastal plain, where they stopped out of sheer exhaustion.
+The Ethiopians were pursued to Gerar, in the coastal plain, where they stopped out of sheer exhaustion.
 The resulting peace kept Judah free from Egyptian incursions until the time of Josiah, some centuries later.